Georg Herbert Münster: Early life and education

-Münster was born in London, where his father, Ernst zu Münster, was the Hanoverian Minister at the Court of King George IV.
-His mother was Wilhelmine Charlotte von Lippe-Alverdissen, Countess of Münster (a daughter of Philip II, Count of Schaumburg-Lippe and Landgravine Juliane of Hesse-Philippsthal).
+Münster was born in London, where his father, Count Ernst zu Münster, was the Hanoverian Minister at the Court of King George IV.
+His mother was Countess Wilhelmine Charlotte von Lippe-Alverdissen, Countess zu Münster (a daughter of Philip II, Count of Schaumburg-Lippe and Landgravine Juliane of Hesse-Philippsthal).
 Among his maternal family was uncle George William, Prince of Schaumburg-Lippe (and his wife Princess Ida of Waldeck and Pyrmont).
 His paternal grandparents were Count Georg von Münster zu Surenburg and Eleonore von Grothaus (the eldest daughter of the general Ernst Philipp von Grothaus).
 His grandfather was known for collecting fossils in the Muschelkalk around the town of Bayreuth in Bavaria for more than 25 years.

 He studied law at the universities of Bonn, Heidelberg, and Göttingen.
 At 18, he inherited the family's considerable estate and hereditary seat in the Hanoverian parliament, the Estates Assembly of the Kingdom of Hanover.
 He also followed his father into the Hanoverian diplomatic service.

 Career

 From his father, Münster inherited strong Guelph sympathies and conservative viewpoints.
 During the German revolutions of 1848–49, he opposed reforms and the abolition of privileges for the nobility, and he voted against giving the Hanoverian National Assembly to right to pass laws for Hanover.
 During the early years of his own career, these family traditions kept him closely attached to the Hanoverian dynasty.
 Prom 1856–64, he was the Hanoverian Minister in Saint Petersburg, the same post his father had held 50 years prior.
 In 1866, Münster tried and failed via diplomatic channels to bring understanding between Hanover and Prussia, and the latter annexed the former as a result of the Austro-Prussian War.

 His subsequent rise in the Prussian diplomatic service was met with reproach by the Guelphs, but Münster was convinced that Germany could only be saved by strong Prussian leadership.
 "My conception of a true Hanoverian," he wrote, "is that he must be first of all a German."
-Münster represented the town of Goslar in the Reichstag from 1867–73, when he was appointed by Otto von Bismarck to succeed Albrecht von Bernstorff at the Court of St James's.
+Münster represented the town of Goslar in the Reichstag from 1867–73, when he was appointed by Otto von Bismarck to succeed Albrecht von Bernstorffat the Court of St James's.

 Münster spent the next 28 years in London and Paris, and Münster contributed substantially to smoothing over many minor conflicts between France and Germany.
 He represented the German Empire at the 1889 Hague Convention, after which he received the title of Prince.
 In 1900, he was awarded the Order of the Black Eagle.
 In December 1901, he retired to his villa in Hanover.

 Personal life

 Münster was twice married.
-In 1847, he married Alexandra, Dowager Princess Dolgorukova (1823–1864), widow of Dmitry Nikolaevich Dolgorukov; née Princess Golitsyn, daughter of Prince Mikhail Mikhailovich Golitsyn (1793–1856) and Princess Maria Arkadievna Souvorov-Rimnisky.
+In 1847, he married Alexandra, Dowager Princess Dolgorukova (1823–1884), widow of Dmitry Nikolaevich Dolgorukov; née Princess Golitsyn, daughter of Prince Mikhail Mikhailovich Golitsyn (1793–1856) and Princess Maria Arkadievna Souvorov-Rimnisky.
 They were the parents of: